velu1122/CNN_FacialEmotionDetection/README.md

 ## From source
 Dataset can be placed at *SampleDataset* folder.
 Training can be started from **__init__.py** file.
 And Inference can be done using **Inference_emotions.py** with the unseen images from *Predict* folder.
+Input a face image and the prediction will be a corresponding emotion.
 Dataset needs to be increased for better accuracy.